jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-- Use date instead of string to allow locale?

 - Refactor: rename 'time' redux variable date property to timeInMilliseconds
 - Remove unused params from formated date functions and rename to ISOString
 - Rename redux to isoDate?